Dr Natalia Yakovleva

 - sustainable business and innovation for sustainability

-- sustainability measurement in supply chains (e.g. food)
+- sustainability measurement in supply chains (e.g. food, minerals and natural resources)

 - corporate social responsibility and sustainability reporting in international busines (e.g. MNEs and mining)